Q. Who is Voice of the Faithful?

 Q. What does Voice of the Faithful mean by supporting priests of integrity?

-A. As we all know, the overwhelming majority of Catholic priests are faithful to their vocation and vows, living lives of genuine holiness and service.
-Faithful priests are currently suffering personal pain and public humiliation from the heinous acts of their offending brother priests and their own superiors.
-Voice of the Faithful is building bridges to these priests — who in many cases are our pastors, our confidants, our teachers, and our friends.
-We are reaching out to priests both as individuals and through their own budding organizations, which are struggling to find their voice.
-We pray that our vocal support for priests of integrity — who are frequently oppressed, silenced and intimidated — will help them ultimately to stand in their truth and "be not afraid."
+A. We believe the overwhelming majority of Catholic priests are faithful to their vocation and vows, living lives of genuine holiness and service.
+But faithful priests suffer personal pain and public humiliation from the heinous acts of their offending brother priests and their own superiors.
+Voice of the Faithful supports these priests — who in many cases are our pastors, our confidants, our teachers, and our friends — both as individuals and through their own organizations.
+We pray that our vocal support for priests of integrity — who are frequently oppressed, silenced and intimidated — will help them sustain their work.

 Q. Why does Voice of the Faithful feel entitled to claim a place at the table for the laity in the governance and guidance of the Catholic Church?